Cats and children

 Also make sure that children know how to watch out for the cat during their daily activities.
 Being aware of the cat's whereabouts will reduce the danger of children (and adults for that matter) accidentally treading on the cat's legs or tail.
 It is also important to teach children never to bother the cat when eating or using her litter tray.
 Cats are more likely to respond aggressively when interrupted at these times.
 Also if the cat is bothered while using the litter tray, she may decide to find a quieter spot - such as the carpet under your bed.

 Should children be given some responsibilities for cat's care?

 Children should definitely play some part in cat care.
 The extent will depend on how old and how responsible the children are.
 Certainly, even young children can feed their cat and make sure that the cat has water.
 Feeding is an almost certain way to any cat's heart and will help in creating a strong bond between child and cat.

-Older children can brush the cat (if the cat is willing to be brushed), playing with the cat or even changing the litter (remember to stress the importance of doing this hygienically).
+Older children can brush the cat (if the cat is willing to be brushed), play with the cat or even change the litter (remember to stress the importance of doing this hygienically).
 But make sure that children don't end up with all the dirty work.
 Also check that the cat has been attended to.
-Even with the best intentions children are often forgetful which may mean that the cat will suffer- for example if the children forget to feed her.
+Even with the best intentions children are often forgetful which may mean that the cat will suffer - for example if the children forget to feed her.
 It is a good idea to put notes in some visible place reminding the children of their responsibilities, a fridge door being a very good example of such a site.Finally don't be alarmed if the cat does not immediately bond with the children.
-For a start in the the cat will initially be very frightened of her new environment.
+For a start, the cat will initially be very frightened of her new environment.
 She is likely to hide from everyone while she works out her place in the household.
 So it may be an idea to make sure that the cat feels comfortable in her new home before even introducing the children.
 You can find more information about adopting a cat in our 'get a cat' series of articles and in particular in the article 'Bringing your cat home - the first few days.'